brimstone/brimstone.github.io/events/2016/07/hope.xi.md

 - works at a university with tenure
 - cert has auto app broken https detection
-- blue cross blue shield of north carolina ignores https certs, also allows login to twitter and facebook
+- blue cross blue shield of North Carolina app ignores https certs, also allows login to twitter and facebook
 - HIPPA at LSU and UH Conway
 - open FTP server with medical records
 - tried to notify
-- local Louisana media tries to report about it, fails
+- local Louisiana media tries to report about it, fails
-- South Carolina reports on Louisana article
+- South Carolina reports on Louisiana article
 - 18 USC 1030 / CFAA
 - Alex won't admit that Sam broke the law, but I think he did.
 - suddenly bitcoin talk?